mbcruz96/Portfolio/README.md

 - Implemented the Canny Edge Detector
 - Images are smoothed using a Gaussian filter and then their orientations and magnitudes are calculated.
 - Non-maximum suppression is performed on the image pixels to discover true edge pixels.
-- Using hysterisis thresholding, dominant edge pixels are discovered using eight way connectivity.
+- Using hysteresis thresholding, dominant edge pixels are discovered using eight way connectivity.
 - [Code](https://github.com/mbcruz96/Canny-Edge-Detection.git)

 **BLIP2**